Hone12345678/Employee-KeepTrack/README.md

+# Employee-KeepTrack

+## Description

-# Employee-KeepTrackGIVEN a command-line application that accepts user input
-WHEN I start the application
+GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
 WHEN I choose to view all departments